 Over the last 20 years the medium sized Nihon Ken breeds (Hokkaido, Kai, Kishu & Shikoku) have suffered a huge decline in the number of puppies being registered with their respective breed clubs - in part due to smaller toy breeds being favoured for the apartment living of those in population-heavy areas, and in part due to those who do still breed Nihon Ken reaching old age and having no younger proteges willing to take up their mantle - as such the medium breeds are reaching a point of crisis (click here to see Shigeru Kato's graph of yearly registrations posted March 2020).

-The Hokkaido Ken is not currently recognised by the UK Kennel Club, however it is recognised by the FCI as a definitive breed and can be shown under the 'Asian Spitz and related breeds' section.
+The Hokkaido Ken is not currently recognised by the UK Kennel Club, however it has been recognised by the FCI as a definitive breed since 1964 and can be shown under the 'Asian Spitz and related breeds' section.